-Fiscal measures (in the Big 4 eurozone countries and the UK)

-51. Fiscal policy was highly supportive of growth last year even if a significant chunk of support did not make it into the economy due to restrictions and was actually saved
+Fiscal measures (in the Big 4 eurozone countries and the UK) 40.
+Fiscal policy was highly supportive of growth last year even if a significant chunk of support did not make it into the economy due to restrictions and was actually saved

 Source: HSBC calculations based on national statistical institutes, Eurostat and European Commission, 2020 budgets and amendments.
 Notes: Discounting the impact (0.9% of GDP) of the incorporation of 'Sareb' under the public sector.
 The 'Economic Cycle' component for eurozone countries and the Big 4 includes the 'normal' short-time work compensation schemes but not the extensions and more generous terms agreed in response to the COVID-19 crisis.

-52. Stronger-than-anticipated growth has helped contain the fiscal deficits this year despite a strongly expansionary fiscal policy, particularly in the eurozone
+41. Stronger-than-anticipated growth has helped contain the fiscal deficits this year despite a strongly expansionary fiscal policy, particularly in the eurozone

 Source: HSBC calculations based on 2022 Draft Budget Plans, Eurostat and European Commission, 2020 budgets and amendments.

-Notes: The 'Economic Cycle' component for eurozone countries and the Big 4 includes the 'normal' short-time work compensation schemes but not the extensions and more generous terms agreed in response to the COVID-19 crisis.
+Votes: The "Economic Cycle" component for eurozone counties and the Big 4 includes the "normal" short-time work compensation schemes but not the extensions and more generous terms agreed in response to the COVID-19 crisis.
+UK refers to fiscal year 2021/22

-53. In 2022, the domestic fiscal policy stance should remain mildly expansionary in the eurozone, thanks also to the support provided by the Next Generation EU (NGEU) fund

-Source: HSBC calculations based on 2022 Draft Budget Plans, Eurostat and European Commission, 2020 budgets and amendments.
+42. In 2022, the domestic fiscal policy stance should remain mildly expansionary in the eurozone, thanks also to the support provided by the Next Generation EU (NGEU) fund Source: HSBC calculations based on 2022 Draft Budget Plans, Eurostat and European Commission, 2020 budgets and amendments.
 Notes: The adjusted series takes into account that due to ongoing restrictions at least part of the stimulus implemented last year and this year did not actually feed through into the economy but will only do so once restrictions are lifted.